rook/rook/Documentation/edgefs-cluster-crd.md

 ### Storage Selection Settings
 Below are the settings available, both at the cluster and individual node level, for selecting which storage resources will be included in the cluster.
 - `useAllDevices`: `true` or `false`, indicating whether all devices found on nodes in the cluster should be automatically consumed by Targets.
 This is recommended for controlled environments where you will not risk formatting of devices with existing data.
 When `true`, all devices will be used except those with partitions created or a local filesystem.
-This can be overridden by `deviceFilter`.
+This can be overridden by `deviceFilter`. **warning** Don't set this option to `true` for RTKVS disk backend.
 - `deviceFilter`: A regular expression that allows selection of devices to be consumed by target.
 If individual devices have been specified for a node then this filter will be ignored.
 This field uses [golang regular expression syntax](https://golang.org/pkg/regexp/syntax/).
 For example:
   - `sdb`: Only selects the `sdb` device if found
   - `^sd.`: Selects all devices starting with `sd`